derianrddev/gifs-app/README.md

 # GifsApp

 Application to search for gifs.
+Based on a project that is part of the Angular course "Angular: From zero to expert" by Fernando Herrera.

 ## Technologies